empathicqubit/vscode-cc65-debugger/README.md

 - **cc65.viceDirectory**: Set this to specify the directory that contains the VICE executables.
 You'll probably need this on Windows.
 If this is omitted then it will look on the system PATH.
+- **cc65.cc65Directory**: Set this to specify the directory that contains the CC65 executables.
+If your system doesn't have prebuilt binaries, you probably want to use CC65 on your PATH, and *not* this.
 - **cc65.preferX64OverX64sc**: Set to true to use x64, which is not recommended.
 - **cc65.disableMetrics**: This disables metric reporting, which tracks when the extension is activated or a debug session is requested or fails.